MoonstarCoding/CS1XA3/Project01/README.md

       12. Fraction Subtraction
       13. Fraction Multiplication
       14. Fraction Division
-      15. Fraction Simplification
-  - `scale`: This allows you to specify the how many decimal points you would like.
+  - `scale`: This allows you to specify the how many decimal points you would like from 0-6.
 The default is 2.

 - Execution: